kloggy/HA-Irrigation-Version2/Pre-Requisites.md

 <h2>Prerequisites</h2>

-Some things need to be setup in your config for this to work as planned.
+Some things need to be setup in your config outside of this package.

-Most of them are due to that fact that this package makes use of some functions that I have written that are not used only by the irrigation system.

 I have detailed them here and provided example yaml code in `prerequisites.yaml`.